f-charton/f-charton.github.io/roots.md

 In the [graph](https://arxiv.org/abs/2112.03588) and linear algebra paper, I have found that asymmetric models, with a deep encoder and shallow decoder, proved efficient.
 For matrix inversion, the hardest problem from linear algebra, the best models had 6 layers in the encoder layer, and only one in the decoder.

+Table 7 presents the performance of asymmetric architectures, with 4 to 6 layers and 480 or 720 dimensions in the encoder, and one layer and 240 or 480 dimensions in the decoder, after 400 to 500 epochs.
+There is a marginal improvement in accuracy compared to symmetric models.
+Note that the best decoders are very small: 1 layer, 240 dimensions, and 4 attention heads.

 **Table 7 - max-err and min-err accuracy for some asymmetric architectures**
 |Encoder layers |Encoder dimensions |Encoder heads |Decoder layers | Decoder dimensions |Decoder heads | max-err | min-err |
 |---|---|---|---|---|---|---|---|